How to protect your privacy online

 Change your email provider

-I don’t know if you still use email on Gmail or Yahoo, but I strongly recommend switching to a more secure solution if you do.
-Use an email service that offers encrypted options as a standard feature and prevents access by third parties.
-These include Tutanota, ProtonMail, MailFence, and SecMail.
-I personally love using ProtonMail and the additional services they offer.
-Among others, encrypted calendar, contacts, and secure cloud drive that fully encrypts the data contained therein (a replacement for Google Drive, OneDrive, or DropBox).
-Additionally, there are no ads or unsolicited emails, and it is mathematically impossible for others to forward or read your emails.
+I don’t know if you still use mail on Onet, Interia, O2 or Wp.
+Maybe you use Gmail or Yahoo, but if you do, I strongly recommend switching to a more secure solution.
+Use an email service that offers encryption options for your correspondence by default and prevents third party access.
+These include Tutanota, ProtonMail, MailFence, or SecMail.
+Personally, I like using ProtonMail and the additional services they offer.
+Among them are the encrypted calendar, contacts or their secure cloud drive, which completely encrypts the data it contains (a replacement for Google Drive, OneDrive or Dropbox).
+In addition, there are no ads or unwanted emails, and it is mathematically impossible for others to forward or read your emails.

 Change your instant messenger to Signal